xf3/met/README.md

 MET library allows to overcome Php's `max_execution_time` limit by splitting code execution into parts.

+##Description

+In case you cannot modify Php's `max_execution_time` directive and need to execute long-running script, you can use MET to split it and rerun itself each time limit is close with saving done changes.

+Before run, class checks the ability to save data:
+	* Start session for web request
+	* Execute `php self_script.php` for CLI mode

 ###Usage examples

-Say you have some script, which imports big database data into:
+Say you have some script, which imports big database data into file:

 ```php
 <?php